LowellInstruments/ddh_new/docs/source/hw-build.rst

 In your DDH, test `juice4halt` board.
 Just press the power button and wait for DDH to switch off.
 If the juice4halt has worked as expected, the file ``/home/pi/juice4halt/bin/j4h_halt_flag``  should be present upon restart.
 Delete it to repeat the test.

-In your DDH, even if at this point the DDH GUI software may no be installer yet, monitor the GUI to be always kept running by monitoring it with a 2 minutes period adding:
+In your DDH, even if at this point the DDH GUI software may not be installed yet, monitor the GUI to be always kept running by monitoring it with a 2 minutes period adding:

     */2 * * * * /home/pi/li/ddh/ddh_run.sh